Real-hackbard/Password-Manager/README.md

 The Delphi [EEncodingError exception](https://docwiki.embarcadero.com/Libraries/Sydney/en/System.SysUtils.EEncodingError) (typically raised as "No mapping for the Unicode character exists in the target multi-byte code page") occurs when you try to convert a modern Unicode string into an older, restricted encoding (like ANSI or ASCII) that doesn't support the specific character you are using.

+The exception error is triggered in this part of the code, but it is irrelevant, as the text to be decrypted resides in a dynamic component that is discarded immediately after encryption.

 </br>

 ```pascal